If you’re comparing countertops for your kitchen one of the first comparisons that you should make is quartz vs granite.

 The nonporous aspect of quartz also allows superior protection against pathogens, because it is harder for them to develop and makes it easier for you to keep a clean kitchen.

-As for granite, it is said to emit a small level of radon, which is a gas found naturally occurring in the Earth.
+As for completely natural stone, it is said to emit a small level of radon, which is a gas found naturally occurring in the Earth.
 Considering that granite countertops are made directly from the extracted rock, there is a higher risk of radon exposure.
 The risk is very small however and I would not worry about it.

 Which Surface Is More Attractive?

 This is the most important consideration when making a choice between granite vs quartz.
 It’s a personal choice that is completely a matter of opinion.
-I prefer the look of quartz and many of the patterns from Silestone but you may prefer the more natural look of granite.
+I prefer the look of engineered surfaces, especially many of the patterns from Silestone, but you may prefer the more natural look of pure stone.

 Both materials are available in a wide variety of patterns and colors.
 However, you should know that, with granite, seams are nearly impossible to hide.
-In the case of quartz, you can conceal them better with darker colors or with the help of professional installers.
+In the case of an engineered surface, you can conceal them better with darker colors or with the help of professional installers.

-You’re going to need to find a specialist to install your countertops, as both quartz and granite are rather heavy and can be hard to handle.
-You should also go for professional installation if you want to reduce the risk of breaking, fissuring or chipping, especially with granite.
+You’re going to need to find a specialist to install your countertops, as both are rather heavy and can be hard to handle.
+You should also go for professional installation if you want to reduce the risk of breaking, fissuring or chipping.

 Comparing The Cost

 As for the price, granite tends to be more expensive, but it depends on the colors, patterns, and manufacturers that you choose from.
 Granite can be more affordable and it has lowered in price in recent years while the cost of quartz countertops can vary widely.
-However, considering the easy maintenance of quartz, you will find it more practical than the costly repairs of the granite and the regular maintenance.
+However, considering the easy maintenance of quartz, you will find it more practical and easier to cheaply repair than the competition.

-It may seem like a hard choice to make when it comes to comparing quartz and granite, as granite is high on the list for many families, but quartz has started to gain popularity recently by offering a safer solution and easy availability at local home improvement stores.
+It may seem like a hard choice to make when it comes to comparing both kitchen work surfaces, as granite is high on the list for many families, but quartz has started to gain popularity recently by offering a safer solution and easy availability at local home improvement stores.